Morwenn/POLDER/README.md

 This folder contains the last version of the POLDER library.
 There is no official documentation.
-However, you can generate a bit of documentation for some of the modules using Doxygen.
+However, you can generate a bit of documentation for some of the modules using Doxygen, I hope that they are still up-to-date.

-If you want to compile the code properly, you will need some C++11 support.
-Tested with the following compilers:
+Some examples are provided along with the library.
+The examples are regularly recompiled, so they should always work.

+POLDER uses some of the most recent C++ features, even some that are not already standardized but that ought to work with some of the most recent compilers.
+POLDER should compile with:
+* g++ 4.9
-* GCC 4.7.2
+* clang++ 3.5
-* GCC 4.8.0 & 4.8.1